waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
 - **Verified Mechanics:**
+    - **Proximity (Turning):** Moving to a tile adjacent to the Farfetch'd causes it to turn.
+The exact turning logic is still being determined.
+    - **Proximity (Herding):** Approaching the Farfetch'd from the direction **OPPOSITE** to where it is currently facing will scare it, causing it to move one tile directly away from the player.
+This is the only way to move it.
-    - **Sound (Stepping on Twigs):** Makes the Farfetch'd turn to face the sound.
-It does NOT cause it to move from its tile.
+    - **Reset Condition:** Stepping on ANY twig causes the Farfetch'd to disappear, resetting the puzzle.
+Its respawn location appears to change.
     - **Direct Interaction:** Causes the Farfetch'd to squawk and then disappear from the map, failing the puzzle.
 - **Failed Hypotheses:**
     1. Moving to a different part of the forest does NOT reset the puzzle.
     2. Leaving the map and immediately returning does NOT reset the puzzle.
     3. A 'hard reset' by visiting a Pokémon Center in another town does not reset the puzzle.
-    4. Leaving the Ilex Forest map entirely and returning does NOT reset the puzzle.
-    5. Talking to the apprentice after scaring the Farfetch'd away does NOT reset the puzzle.
-    6. The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
+    4. The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
-    7. The small stick sprite at (28, 23) is not a twig.
-    8. The small stick sprite at (29, 24) is a trap; stepping on it makes the Farfetch'd disappear.
+    5. The twig at (29, 24) is a trap; stepping on it makes the Farfetch'd disappear.
+    6. Stepping on the twig at (17, 28) also makes the Farfetch'd disappear.
+(Conclusion: all twigs are traps).

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.